305909/gym-hopper/README.md

 - `--train-episodes`: set the number of training episodes
 - `--test-episodes`: set the number of testing episodes
 - `--eval-frequency`: set the evaluation frequency over training iterations
-- `--baseline`: set the baseline for the policy update function (vanilla, constant, whitening)
 - `--input-model`: set the pre-trained input model (in .mdl format)
 - `--directory`: set path to the output location for checkpoint storage (model and rendering)`

 ### A2C

-This project implements the Advantage-Actor-Critic algorithm with a batch update method of the policy network, set to `32` time-steps per update, and two multi-layer neural networks with 3 hidden layers for the actor and the critic.
+This project implements the A2C (Advantage-Actor-Critic) algorithm with two variations that differ for the update method of the policy network:
+1. stepwise fashion
+2. batch fashion

 For more details, check out our custom implementation of the Advantage-Actor-Critic algorithm in the `aac.py` file inside the `agents` folder.

 #### How to run the code on Google Colab